DeafblindEngineer/braille-commands/brailliantb80.md

 * Orca screen reader program in graphical-mode
 * Speakup a kernel-based screen reader for the Linux console in text-mode
-* BRLTTY daemon to power the Brailliant BI 40X
+* BRLTTY daemon to power the Brailliant B 80

 ### Orientation of Brailliant B 80